abilandz/PH8124/Lecture_5/Lecture_5.md

 c d
 ```

-If we drop **shift 2** from above implementation, then the printout is different:
+If we omit **shift 2** in the above implementation, then the printout would be different:

 ```bash
 $ fun a b c d